 Bangkok MRT Travel Tips

 When catching, a train, check to make sure you’re going in the right direction.
-The platforms have signboards with the terminus station names which are currently Laksong and Tao Poon.
+The platforms have signboards with the terminus station names which are currently Laksong, Tao Poon & Tha Phra.
 All stations have wall maps showing the station exits and the local area.
 Check the correct exit for your destination.

 The only negative with the Bangkok MRT is the less than satisfactory service late at night.
 Most stations close at 23.30 compared to the BTS whose last trains are 24.00 to 24.15.